Kount/kount.github.io/_docs/dc-web-browser.md

 ## Create the kaxsdc Class

-{% include alert.html style="primary" text="Responsible for triggering data collection."%}
+{% include alert.html style="success" text="Responsible for triggering data collection."%}

 The Client Collector SDK data collection process is triggered by the 'load' data-event.
 This gives the collector the most available time to complete its work.
 The collection is bound to the page load event by